 Headache: Students complaining of a headache with no other symptoms will be asked to remain in class until a break.
 Students who complain of a headache will be evaluated based on appetite, allergies, sensitivity to smells, and eyestrain.
-If the student has a medical condition that causes frequent headaches (e.g., migraines, cluster headaches), it should be reported to the Health Office at the beginning of the school year or upon diagnosis, so a plan of care may be developed.
+If the student has a medical condition that causes frequent headaches (e.g., migraines, cluster headaches), it should be reported to the Front Office at the beginning of the school year or upon diagnosis, so a plan of care may be developed.

 Head lice: If head lice are visible on the student's scalp, they will be sent home at the end of the school day to be treated with medicated shampoo.
 It is the parent/guardian's responsibility to treat the lice.
-Prior to returning to school, the parent/guardian must submit to the Front Office documentation that the child received appropriate treatment (i.e. from a lice removal company, physician, use of recommended over-the-counter products) and are clear of all lice and nits.
+Prior to returning to school, the parent/guardian should ensure their child received appropriate treatment (i.e. from a lice removal company, physician, use of recommended overthe-counter products).